sheremetyev/texts.js/examples/pandoc/README.md

     }
     ~~~~~~~

-Like regular code blocks, fenced code blocks must be separated
+Like regular code blocks, delimited code blocks must be separated
 from surrounding text by blank lines.

 If the code itself contains a row of tildes or backticks, just use a longer